Nazım Pasha: Army career

 Nazım Pasha as the Chief of Staff during the First Balkan War.

-The Pasha was a staunch supporter of the French Offensive Doctrine, developed primarily by Ferdinand Foch, his instructor at the Saint-Cyr Military Academy and later supreme commander of Allied forces on the Western Front of World War I. Following his appointment as a Chief of Staff, Nazım Pasha made immediate changes to Ottoman military doctrine which had been created by Colmar Freiherr von der Goltz (Goltz Pasha), the German officer who had been in charge of the reorganization and training of the Ottoman Army.
+Nazım was a staunch supporter of the French Offensive Doctrine, developed primarily by Ferdinand Foch, his instructor at the Saint-Cyr Military Academy and later supreme commander of Allied forces on the Western Front of World War I. Following his appointment as Chief of Staff, Nazım Pasha made immediate changes to Ottoman military doctrine which had been created by Colmar Freiherr von der Goltz (Goltz Pasha), the German officer who had been in charge of the reorganization and training of the Ottoman Army.
 Goltz Pasha's doctrine dictated that, in case of war with Balkan states, Ottoman forces would remain on the defensive, both on the western (Vardar) and eastern (Thracian) approaches.

 Nazım Pasha abandoned Goltz Pasha's defensive (and probably realistic) doctrine and, though the Ottoman army had severe problems in mobilizing its troops (assembling fewer than half of the expected 600,000 troops), developed a bold offensive plan, including offensive operations on both fronts.
 Because the Serbian army was, after its defeat in the Serbo-Bulgarian War, considered a weaker opponent even by Western observers, Nazım Pasha planned to attack it first and render it operationally incapable.
 Nazım Pasha would then attack Bulgaria (considered the strongest link in the Balkan alliance) from both the Macedonian and Thracian directions.
 His underestimation of Serbian strength led to the complete failure of his operational plan and the catastrophe that followed.

 Death

 Nazım Pasha was assassinated by the Committee of Union and Progress on 23 January 1913 during the 1913 Ottoman coup d'état.
-The assassination attempt came as a shock to the capitals of the world.
-The assassin, a young Ottoman-Circassian infantryman named Yakub Cemil who was a member of the Committee, was later arrested in 1916 after making a plan to topple the Committee's Three Pashas and was trailed.
-Yakub was executed on 11 September 1916.
+The assassination came as a shock to the capitals of the world.
+The assassin, a young Ottoman-Circassian infantryman named Yakub Cemil who was a member of the party, was later arrested in 1916 after his plot to overthrow the government was discovered.
+Cemil was executed on 11 September 1916.

-In retaliation, one of his relatives avenged his death by assassinating the Committee's Grand Vizier, Mahmud Shevket Pasha, on 11 June 1913.
+In retaliation, one of his relatives avenged his death by assassinating the CUP's Grand Vizier, Mahmud Shevket Pasha, on 11 June 1913.